 All children are encouraged to develop and use a range of skills including observations, planning and investigations, as well as being encouraged to questions the world around them and become independent learners in exploring possible answers for their scientific based questions.
 Specialist vocabulary for topics is taught and built upon, and effective questioning to communicate ideas is encouraged.
 Concepts taught should be reinforced by focusing on the key features of scientific enquiry, so that children learn to use a variety of approaches to answer relevant scientific questions.

 As a school, we are using Hamilton Trust to support medium term planning.
 This provides guidance for teachers so that progression and depth is evident within topics and repetition does not occur but still allows teachers to be creative with their planning.
 The ‘SWAT Science Cluster’ is also providing support for the development of science within school, the SWAT Science Cluster is working with the University of York.
 Subject leaders support one another as many ideas are shared, joint planning completed, equipment can be loaned to support learning and competitions are being organised to continue to develop the passion for science and help children to flourish.

 Knowledge organisers are created for each topic, which contain the relevant subject knowledge and key vocabulary.
 These are displayed in classrooms, in books and also sent home.

 The children’s learning experience is enhanced through extra-curricular opportunities, which includes ‘Mad Science’ providing an assembly and after-school club, Science Club and trips to support learning such as Jodrell Bank.

-The Primary Science Quality Mark (PSQM) will begin in Spring 2020.
+The Primary Science Quality Mark (PSQM) was awarded in 2022.